gambitpolizei-ga/Sole-Stash/README.md

 * Heroku

 ## Getting Started
 Sole Stash is a sneaker collection tracker where a user can add sneakers they have acquired into a table that lists them.
-Users can add sneakers using the Add Sneaker tab which redirects them to a page to provide relevant information including the name, brand, size, date acquired, notes and a picture, which is required.
-After clicking the Add Sneaker button, the sneaker then appears on the redirected collection page, which corresponding details.
-In the details page, the user can update or delete the sneaker and add comments; and be redirected back to the collection page with the changes made.
+Users can add sneakers using the Add Sneaker tab which redirects them to a page to provide relevant information including the name, brand, size, date acquired, notes, and a picture, which is required.
+After clicking the Add Sneaker button, the sneakers then appear on the redirected collection page with the corresponding details.
+In the details page, the user can update or delete the sneaker and add comments, and then will be redirected back to the collection page with the changes made.

 [https://sole-stash.herokuapp.com]

 ## Ice Box Features
-Some of the enchancements I would like to add to the web app are as follows:
+Some of the enchancements I would like to add to Sole Stash are as follows:
-* Allow users to update the image they have for their sneaker or add more than one image
+* Allow users to update the image they have for their sneaker and add more than one image
 * Add a library where users can look up different sneakers
 * Provide links where users can purchase a sneaker that they want
-* Permit users to buy, sell and trade on the app
+* Permit users to buy, sell, and trade on the app
 * Give users the option to bookmark sneakers
 * Create a wishlist where users can add sneakers they want to have in their collection
+* Grant access to metrics regarding sneakers across the app, such as the frequency of a certain sneaker in user's collections
 * Add a followers function where other users can follow and interact with other users
-* Optimize design for mobile use
+* Optimize app design for mobile use